Montura/ozone_test_client/README.md

 # ozone_test_client
-Sample demonstrating the problem with writing data to apache/ozone storage
+Sample demonstrating the problem with writing data to apache/ozone storage using RPC cleint

 ### Steps to reproduce